Bobcatmodder/SipNPuff_Mouse/README.md

 Software:
 A single sketch running on the Arduino, samples values from the joystick and pressure sensor and inputs mouse commands based off that.

+If you happen to be wanting one of these but do not wish to build it yourself, please contact me through Instructables.
+I will be more than happy to make you one at a reasonable price.